Grilled Beer and Brown Sugar Wings

 - 1 tbs (12g) sriracha chili sauce

-- Lay the wings in an even lay in a baking dish.
+- Lay the wings in an even layer in a baking dish.
 Sprinkle on all sides with salt.
 Pour the beer over the chicken until submerged (if chicken isn’t submerged add additional beer, cold water or chicken broth until just submerged).
-Cover and refrigerate for 30 minutes and up to 6 hours.
+Cover and refrigerate for 1 to 6 hours.

 - Remove chicken from brine, rinse well, lay on a stack of paper towels covered by additional paper towels to dry.
 Allow chicken to dry for 15 minutes.